-Ref Strengths 23/24 Status Comments 1 Political Stability The Municipal Council is functional.
+Ref Strengths 24/25 Status Comments 1 Political Stability Ongoing The Municipal Council is functional.
 Good governance is at the heart of the effective functioning of the Municipality.
 The holding of Council meetings as legislated is respected.
-2 Credible IDP Document The Municipality has developed a five-year plan which is approved by council.
-Our IDP is aligned to the NDP and LDP 3 Funded Budget Ongoing Based on the National treasury evaluation

-Ref Strengths 23/24 Status Comments 4 Effective ICT Infrastructure Ongoing Based on the Auditor General (AG) report of the previous financial 5 97% access to electricity Ongoing With energy being the key business driver of any economy and social development, the fact that the Municipality has 97% access to electricity is a huge strength.
+2 Credible IDP Document Ongoing The Municipality has developed a five-year plan which is approved by council.
+Our IDP is aligned to the NDP and LDP.
+The IDP is highly rated in Sekhukhune District.
+3 Funded Budget Ongoing Based on the National treasury evaluation 4 Effective ICT Infrastructure Ongoing Based on the Auditor General (AG) report of the previous financial 5 98% access to electricity Ongoing With energy being the key business driver of any economy and social development, the fact that the Municipality has 97% access to electricity is a huge strength.
 All residential areas have been connected to the grid.
 6 Electricity losses less than 7% Ongoing The Municipality is maintaining the losses to less than 7% (National Energy Regulator of South Africa [NERSA] guidelines 12%) 7 Public participation Ongoing The Municipality is consistently communicating with the public according to the programmes.
 8 Financial Viability Ongoing Municipality has sound cash flow management Capacity to bill and issue statements to client timely Ability to pay salaries and creditors within 30 days timeframe 9 Sound financial management Ongoing Though there is room for improvement, the Municipality has a fair ability to meet financial obligations.
 No going-concern challenges.
 The Municipality largely has efficiency in the functionality of supply chain management.
 The functionality of oversight structures, S79 committees, audit committees and District IGR Forums is in place.
 10 Allocation of Bursaries Ongoing The Municipality is annually allocating bursaries to the top learners.

-11 Youthful and skilled Personnel Ongoing The Municipality has a youthful personnel that is vibrant as well as academically and procedurally competent which brings efficiency and effectiveness in the execution of duties.
-12 Compliance to Legislation Ongoing The Municipality largely complies with legislation and national Treasury regulations in its processes.
-13 Regular Submission of Back to Basics (B2B) Reports Ongoing These reports ensure constant monitoring and evaluation aimed to assess whether the outputs of the B2B programme are working towards achieving the set objectives as per the Local Government Back to Basics Strategy or not.
+Ref Strengths 24/25 Status Comments 11 Youthful and skilled Personnel The Municipality has youthful personnel that is vibrant as well as academically and procedurally competent which brings efficiency and effectiveness in the execution of duties.
+12 Sound Human Resources and Performance Management.
+0 0 All Sections 56 positions are filled.
+The municipality is cascading performance to lower echelons in the Municipality.
+13 Compliance to Legislation Ongoing The Municipality largely complies with legislation and national Treasury regulations in its processes.
+14 Regular Submission of Back to Basics (B2B) Reports These reports ensure constant monitoring and evaluation aimed to assess whether the outputs of the B2B programme are working towards achieving the set objectives as per the Local Government Back to Basics Strategy or not.